MilanVucic/AndroidCourseMaterials/readme.md

 This is a list of shortcuts I personally like to use in IntelliJ products, refer to the link below for a comprehensive list.
 They work across all of their platforms.
 The shortcuts I use are for Windows, so sorry Mac users, but I have a solution for you.
 Use the first shortcut that searches for actions and learn Mac equivalents for them or just visit [this link to find your shortcut](https://www.jetbrains.com/help/idea/mastering-keyboard-shortcuts.html).
 #### General
 - `CTRL+SHIFT+A` Search actions - basically searches all the other shortcuts that you forget.
 Example of what you can search: `rename`, `generate`, `pull`, `git`, `build`, `build apk` and so on.
 Endless possibilities.
 Single most powerful shortcut.
 - `ALT+ENTER` Quick Actions.
-Very useful and widely used shortcut.
+Can be used only on errors and warnings.
+Very useful shortcut.
 When you have an error or a warning in the code, usually Android studio will have several ideas on how to help you fix it.
 Depending on the context, these actions will differ, so explore them as you need.
 - `CTRL+F` Search in file - normal search that exists almost in any program you ever open.
 From Chrome, to Word, any app has this.
 - `CTRL+SHIFT+F` Powerful search with many additional options (across whole project, or certain folders or files).
 Explore options as you need.
 Supports RegEx search too.
 - `CTRL+R` Find and Replace.
 Self-explanatory, you can replace one match at a time or all at once.